Coffeelot/cw-crafting/readme.md

 		skillName='lockpick_crafting' -- Will override the default skill type with this one instead.
 Needs cw-rep to work (optional) craftingTime= 3000, -- crafting time (optional)
         blueprint = 'Lockpick', -- blueprint name.
-Case sensitive to the blueprint name! (optional) maxCraft = 20, -- the max amount you can craft in one batch (optional) jobs = { -- table of job requirements (optional) { type = 'mechanic', level = 2 }, -- example of a job using TYPE rather than name
+Case sensitive to the blueprint name! (optional) requireBlueprintAndJob = true -- if this is set then BOTH job and blueprint are required (optional, default is false) maxCraft = 20, -- the max amount you can craft in one batch (optional) jobs = { -- table of job requirements (optional) { type = 'mechanic', level = 2 }, -- example of a job using TYPE rather than name